menzo2003/r8152-driver/ReadMe.txt

-Patched the driver to be installed via DKMS,
+Patched the driver to add support for Asus C2500 to be installed via DKMS,

 rules file needs to be copied to /etc/udev/rules.d/